 Make-Up Policy: Make-up tests are at the instructor's discretion.
+You must contact the instructor before you miss a class where a test is given to make arrangements.
 No points will be given for work that is turned in after the test has been taken on that Tutorial.